 A catalog is a collection of schemas.
 In many databases, the catalog corresponds to the database, or the database instance.
 Most often, catalogs are completely independent and their tables cannot be joined or combined in any way in a single query.
-The exception here is SQL Server, which allows for fully referencing tables from multiple catalogs:
+The exception here is SQL Server and Sybase ASE, which allow for fully referencing tables from multiple catalogs:

 SELECT * FROM [Catalog1].[Schema1].[Table1] AS [t1] JOIN [Catalog2].[Schema2].[Table2] AS [t2] ON [t1].[ID] = [t2].[ID]

 Some dialects, including MariaDB, MemSQL, MySQL, use catalogs (databases) and schemas as the same thing. jOOQ treats databases in those dialects as schemas instead.